aws-samples/aws-identity-round-robin-workshop/docs/permission-boundaries/index.md

 1. IAM policies and roles created by the web admins
 2. Lambda functions created by the web admins
-3. S3 buckets: The web admins are allowed access to the bucket that starts  with`"web-admins-"` and ends in `"-data"`
+3. S3 buckets: The web admins are allowed access to the bucket that starts  with`"webadmins-"` and ends in `"-data"`

 ## Presentation